The coarse quotient for affine Weyl groups and pseudo-reflection groups: The Coarse Quotient for the Affine Weyl Group

 \begin{Definition} A \textit{groupoid object} of an $(\infty, 1)$ category $\C$ is a simplicial object $U$ of $\C$ such that for every $n \geq 0$ and every partition $[n] = S \cup S'$ such that $S \cap S'$ consists of a single element $s$, the canonical map $U([n]) \to U(S) \times_{U(\{s\})} U(S')$ is an equivalence (and, in particular, the latter term is defined). \end{Definition}

-We now recall the basic results about groupoid objects in the $(\infty, 1)$ category of spaces Spc, which immediately implies the analogous fact for the category of prestacks since limits and colimits in functor categories are computed termwise:
+We now recall the basic results about groupoid objects in the $(\infty, 1)$ category of spaces Spc, which immediately implies the analogous fact for the category of prestacks since the results of \cite[Chapter 5.1.2]{LuHTT} show that limits and colimits in functor categories are computed termwise:

 \begin{Proposition}\cite[Corollary 6.1.3.20]{LuHTT} Every groupoid object of Spc is \textit{effective}.
 In particular, if $U_{\bullet}$ is a groupoid object of Spc, then a geometric realization $U_{-1}$ of it exists and the canonical map $U_1 \to U_0 \times_{U_{-1}} U_0$ is an equivalence. \end{Proposition}